Issues Important to

 The federal government has stopped people from accessing their lands and properties over historical use trails.
 What we were able to drive to in years past now cant be accessed anymore.

-RS2477 acess roads are the begining of our road system.
-Since most land here is owned by the federal government, the federal government can stop access and development in perpetutity by refusing to allow the trails to cross "their" land even though we as Alaskans have used these trails for years.
+RS2477 access roads are the beginning of our road system.
+Since most land here is owned by the federal government, the federal government can stop access and development in perpetuity by refusing to allow the trails to cross "their" land even though we as Alaskans have used these trails for years.

 The road to Kantishna is one example of their arrogance and attempts to destroy private property in Alaska.